rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

-17. January 12, 1979 was a Saturday.
-What day of the week was January 12, 1981?
+17. On January 12, 1980, it was a Saturday.
+The day of the week on January 12, 1979 was
 [June–2010]

     (a) Thursday